wp-plugins/smart-send-logistics/readme.txt

 * Fixing problem with CSS for pickup point dropdown
 * Fixing problem when shipping and billing country is not the same
 * Adding the possibility to place pickup point dropdown using custom hook

+= 7.0.5
+* Fixing error with the possibility to place pickup point dropdown using custom hook
+* Use live environment instead of development (by mistake)
+* Fixing problem when no pickup points are found